gjermundgaraba/bjaanes.github.io/_posts/2016-04-10-smart-home-series-part-6-openhab.md

 &nbsp;

 To be able to use MQTT, you have to install an addon for it, and set up the broker.
-There&#8217;s a lot of fiddling around basically.
+There's a lot of fiddling around basically.

-I won&#8217;t go into detail about exactly how to do all of this here, but an upcoming post I am working on will do just that.
+I won't go into detail about exactly how to do all of this here, but an upcoming post I am working on will do just that.

 &nbsp;